 THE FIRST STEP TOWARD ACHIEVING OPTIMUM RESULTS IS TO MAKE CERTAIN YOU’RE USING THE RIGHT PROCESS, THE RIGHT MEDIA AND THE RIGHT COMPOUND FOR THE JOB.
 SO WHICH SYSTEM IS THE RIGHT ONE FOR YOU?

-Each type of deburring and surface finishing process has particular characteristics and will produce a highly predictable and reproducible result.
+Each type of automated deburring and surface finishing process has particular characteristics and will produce a highly predictable and reproducible result.
 In order to achieve that best possible result, consider what you’re working with and what you want to achieve when selecting a system.

-Barrel Tumbling: This system is best used to remove heavy burrs, round edges or to create quick “safe edges” on stampings, machined or molded parts.
+Barrel Tumbling: This automated deburring system is best used to remove heavy burrs, round edges or to create quick “safe edges” on stampings, machined or molded parts.
 As an aggressive deburring method, barrel tumbling is ideal for heavy cutting with abrasives, or to produce a high shine using a polishing media.
 Barrel tumbling tends to attack edges and round corners more than other surfaces and does not penetrate well into recesses or interior areas of a part.

 Sandblasting: Abrasive blasting is best used for very light deburring or scale removal and to provide an even finish for painting or plating.
 Using a high-pressure air stream, sandblasting propels abrasives against the minutest details to produce a very even finish.
 The finish provided by sandblasting can range from a very smooth, satin-like finish with glass beads to a rough, etched surface with aluminum oxide.
 Abrasive blasting is a dry process and eliminates much of the cleaning required after barrel or vibratory tumbling, which is typically a wet process.